-By disputing errors on your credit report and closely monitoring your score with Credit Karma, you can improve your credit health.
-Paying down debt and building a history of on-time payments can go a long way to improving your credit health.
+By closely monitoring your score with Credit Karma and disputing errors on your credit report, you could improve your credit health.
+Paying down debt and building a history of on-time payments could go a long way to improving your credit health.

-Improving your credit heath is a worthwhile process.
-With a higher score you will enjoy lower interest rates and have an easier time obtaining credit.
+Improving your credit health is a worthwhile process.
+With a higher score you may enjoy lower interest rates and have an easier time obtaining credit.

-The first thing you should do to begin improving your credit health is to check Credit Karma’s Free Credit Report Card to see what your score is, what factors are contributing to your credit score, and how you might best be able to improve your credit health.
+The first thing to consider doing to begin improving your credit health is to check Credit Karma to see your credit score, what factors contribute to your score and how you might be able to improve your credit health.
 You can also use Credit Karma to track your score as it changes over time.